ArcticWolfFn/ArcticWolf/README.md

 # ArcticWolf | Fortnite DataMiner, Mod & Bot

 ## Current State
-I am currently not regularly working on this project anymore (but I am actively managing and moderating this repository).
-The Core worked in a previous version, but after I refactored the code to create a framework the game crashes due to a memory exception and I can't fix it currently.
+The Core worked in a previous version, but after I refactored the code to create a framework but now the game crashes due to a memory exception and I can't fix it currently.

 ## Projects and their purpose
 | Project | Purpose | Note |